13 Ways You’re Shortening the Life of Your Car

 Holding the Shifter

 “This one’s for those few remaining manual-transmission drivers: Don’t rest your hand on the gear shifter!
 While it may feel natural to keep your hand on the stick shift, doing so will result in premature wear to the transmission’s components.” — Matt Smith.
-Read about 13 weird car features you may not realize you have.

 Using Incorrect or Discount Parts and Fluids